PhD Candidate

 Graduate teaching assistant, MTH 317H - Honors Linear Algebra.

 Weekly recitations and grading.
 Proof-based course.
-Spring 2024.
+Sp24.

 Graduate teaching assistant, MTH 829 - Graduate complex analysis I.